 Some cartridges may have multiple strains inside them, while others will be strain specific.
 Weed is like wine – every strain has a history and some dispensaries have garden blends; the same way vineyards blend grapes to make a more unique flavor profile.
 The key terms to understand are indica and sativa.
 These terms are used to describe the two major species of the cannabis plant that induce markedly different effects.

 Choosing between indica and sativa varieties of cannabis is dependent on your desired effects.
 Those seeking an upbeat, focused, and creative experience, should select a sativa dominant strain.
 Alternatively, those looking for relaxing, appetite inducing, and sedative effects should choose an indica dominant strain.
 Those in search of a great anytime smoke with a more balanced high should try a hybrid strain (one that combines elements of both the indica and sativa species through the breeding process).
-For more detailed information, reference our strain selection guide.
+For more detailed information, reference my strain selection guide.

 For first-time smokers, one or two inhalations is all it takes to feel THC's powerful effects.
-We recommend first-timers wait 15-20 minutes after smoking before deciding to take additional inhalations, as the effects can become more pronounced over this period.
+I recommend first-timers wait 15-20 minutes after smoking before deciding to take additional inhalations, as the effects can become more pronounced over this period.
 As you get more accustomed to your preferred dosage you can take additional hits for a stronger effect.
 However, you should never feel pressured to finish a bowl or joint, you can always come back to it.
-If your only option is to ingest cannabis, we recommend starting with a dose of 5mg of THC.
+If your only option is to ingest cannabis, I recommend starting with a dose of 5mg of THC.
 Everyone's metabolism is different and therefore has a different reaction to edibles.
 The important part is to WAIT after you ingest as onset can take up to TWO HOURS.
 As you become more familiar with your edible tolerance, it will be easier to adjust dosage.

 How to Proceed

 You can finally rest easy knowing you have everything you need for a successful first experience.
-Still have questions?
-We're here to help, just send us an email!

 - First time users should start with vaporizing or smoking cannabis; stay away from edibles if possible, as the effects can be significantly more intense and less predictable.